 - Applicants who will not receive their final A-Level result may receive an offer with the condition that their final result is consistent with their predicted result.

 - Applicants with a conditional offer may commence in their undergraduate degree in February (before their A-level results are released in March).
 If their final result does not meet the condition, the applicant will lose their Assured Pathway place in the MPharm but will not lose their place in the bachelor’s degree, and would be able to apply later for graduate entry to the MPharm.

 - Other overseas qualifications.

-- Applicants who will not have their final results by 31 May can apply based on a predicted result provided by their school.
+- Applicants who will not have their final results by the application closing date may apply based on a predicted result provided by their school.
+Refer to application timelines and due dates.
 Course offers will be conditional on the actual result being consistent with the predicted result.